 11. White has received seven Emmy Awards and holds the record—60 years—for the longest span between her first Emmy nomination for a performance (a Regional (LA) Emmy in 1952) and her most recent, which came in 2011.
 Among her Emmys is the 2015 Daytime Emmy for Lifetime Achievement.

-12. White is the author of 11 books (so far).
+12. White was the author of 11 books.
 Her first was Betty White's Pet-Love: How Pets Take Care of Us, published in 1983, and her most recent was Betty & Friends: My Life at the Zoo (2011).